Please email me at [email protected] or call the office on 02072194218.

 Nowadays most people make their first contact with me by email (80%).
 Of the remainder, most contact my office by phone or by letter.
 I ensure that every constituent making a casework query receives a reply from me within 10 working days, setting out what I have done, or will do on their behalf.

 The House of Commons have increased the number of people an MP can employ and instead of one Secretary, I now have one Senior Caseworker and 2 Junior Caseworkers.
 On average 125 cases a week are dealt with by my casework team.
 And I go out on the doorstep with the local councillors and the Labour Party on a regular basis.
 On these campaign days I invariably meet up with people whose cases I am dealing with, I pick up problems from people who would not otherwise come to a surgery, and meet up with people who don't need my help.
-For people who I need to see because they do not want to, or cannot communicate with me by phone or email, I am able to use Cambridge House premises, which my office relocated to during the campaign period of the 2015 General Election.

 The way I do my casework has changed over the years, due to changes in the way people communicate, their working patterns, the increase in the number of staff I'm able to employ and the regular Labour doorstep campaigning.
 But the objective of my casework hasn't.
 It remains my responsibility to help people who find that they can't, for whatever reason, sort out a problem themselves and to do so sympathetically, efficiently and effectively.